 A fraudster calls an older adult and says that they have $10,000 in credit card debt.

-Then, the fraudster warns that failure to pay off the debt may lead to imprisonment and offers immediate debt solutions in exchange for $5000, paid over the phone.
+Then the fraudster warns that failure to pay the debt may result in imprisonment and offers immediate debt solutions in exchange for $ 5,000, to be paid over the phone.

 A panicked older adult then shares their bank account details to pay for the fake service.
 Once the scammer gets the bank account details, they disconnect the call.